US stocks hold steadier as Wall Street waits for the next signal on how long war with Iran may last

 That has Wall Street waiting for the next clue about how long the war may last.

 One point where Trump remained clear was his desire to keep the Strait of Hormuz open.
-The war has caused blockages in the narrow waterway off Iran’s coast, where a fifth of the world’s oil sails on a typical day.
-That's been a central reason for oil prices' extreme swings recently, which have dominated other financial markets and raised worries about the global economy.
+The war has effectively blocked the waterway off Iran’s coast, where a fifth of the world’s oil sails on a typical day.
+That’s been a central reason for extreme swings in oil prices recently, which have dominated other financial markets and raised worries about the global economy.

 “If Iran does anything that stops the flow of Oil within the Strait of Hormuz, they will be hit by the United States of America TWENTY TIMES HARDER than they have been hit thus far,” Trump said in a posting on his social media network late Monday.